pesterhazy/presumably/posts/git.md

 git xargs rpl '*hello*' '*goodbye*'
 # no regex no problem (but you can specify -w to match only at word boundaries)

+git xargs -n1 rpl foo bar
+# call rpl invidiually on each file

+git xargs sed -i '' s/foo/bar/g
+# works with sed too
 ```

 Of course, the beauty of revision control is that you can easily see what has
 changed (`git diff`) and selectively apply or reject the changes (`git add -p`).
 If something went wrong, just revert the working directory to its previous state (`git checkout --`).

+Thanks to composability, there are many potential use cases for git xargs besides string replacments.
 Hopefully `git xargs` will prove useful to you too!